 Slowdown in End User Industries: The slowdown in growth of enduser industries such as Printing Inks, Paints, Pigments & coatings, Agrochemicals, Rubber, Paper and Textiles amongst others could impact the overall growth.
-However, your Company has an ability to shift the manufacturing towards those products which enjoy better demand-supply dynamics thereby sustaining profitability and insulating the operations from slowdown in a particular product category.
-Your Company has achieved a substantial level of diversification across products, customers, geographies and applications, completely changing the nature of our business risk profile compared to other companies.
 Your Company caters to several industries, not overtly dependent on any single industry, customer or geography with its diversified portfolio comprising multiple products that cater to multiple customers across geographies and varied economic cycles.
-No single customer, product of end-user industry contributed higher than 15% of revenues.